HewlettPackard/oneview-ansible-collection/README.md

 :lock: Tip: Check the file permissions since the password is stored in clear-text.

-The configuration file path must be provided for all of the playbooks `config` arguments.
+The configuration file path must be provided for all of the roles `config` arguments.
 For example:

 ```yml
 - name: Gather facts about the FCoE Network with name 'FCoE Network Test'